arangodb/docs/3.6/upgrading-manually-cluster.md

 modified the init script or systemd unit file for the standalone instance in way that it would start or stop your _cluster_ instance instead.

-You can read about the details on how to deploy your _cluster_ indendently of the standalone instance in the [_cluster_ deployment preliminary](deployment-cluster-preliminary-information.html).
+You can read about the details on how to deploy your _cluster_ independently of the standalone instance in the [_cluster_ deployment preliminary](deployment-cluster-preliminary-information.html).

 In the following, we assume that you don't use the standalone instance from the